thbl2012/academic/README.md

 I am a graduating PhD student in the Yale Math Department.\
 My research interests include Probability, Combinatorics, Data Science and Computer Science.
-I have research projects in random matrix, random graph theory, dimensionality reduction techniques, Previously, I graduated from the National University of Singapore with a B.S. in Mathematics and Computer Science.
+My previous research topics include random matrix, random graph theory, dimensionality reduction techniques, theoretical computer science, and bioinformatics.
+Previously, I graduated from the National University of Singapore with a B.S. in Mathematics and Computer Science.